sugurunatsuno/lol-mac-obs-clip/README.md

 1. Install the OBS WebSocket plugin and restart OBS.
 2. Open *Tools → WebSocket Server Settings* and enable the server (default port `4455`).
-3. Configure your recording or replay buffer path in OBS.
+3. Configure your recording or replay buffer path in OBS or set it from the application's settings.
 4. Use the same port and password (if set) in this application's settings so it can control OBS.

 ## League of Legends Setup